 Billubhai Parathe wale

-Located in Bada Bazaar, this place finds a mention in this list for its kadhi-chawal and a special tea made out of 100 grams of milk (this is actually mentioned on its menu).
+Located in Bada Bazaar, this place finds a mention in this list for its kadhi-chawal and a special tea made out of 100 grams of milk (as mentioned on its menu).
 Do not expect much in terms of ambience but this place could easily be rated as a unique vendor of street food in Haridwar.
 The owner claims this place is in business for the past 450 years, but this could not be validated.